The Algebra of Conformal Blocks: Correlation and the genus 0 case

-For a genus $0,$ triple punctured curve there is no moduli, $\mathcal{M}_{0, 3} = \{pt\},$ so the algebra of conformal blocks is unique.
-In this case, conformal blocks have a nice description as a subspace of the space of invariants in terms of weight spaces by the action of the copy of $SL_2(\C)$ corresponding to the longest root of $\mathfrak{g},$ see \cite{TUY} for the following.
+For a genus $0,$ triple marked curve there is no moduli, $\mathcal{M}_{0, 3} = \{pt\},$ so the algebra of conformal blocks is unique.
+In this case, conformal blocks have a purely representation-theoretic description as a subspace of the space of invariants.
+See \cite{TUY} for the following.